 Hubble observations have revealed a stellar-mass compact object — a black hole or possibly a neutron star — wandering our galaxy.

 Yet there are an estimated 100 million black holes wandering solo through the Milky Way.
-Finding one has always proved elusive – until now.
-After decades of monitoring the galactic center with ground-based telescopes, and years of meticulous Hubble observations, astronomers have been able to track down a solitary black hole candidate some 5,000 light-years away in the Carina-Sagittarius arm of our galaxy.
+Finding one has always proved elusive — until now.
+After more than a decade of monitoring the galactic center with ground-based telescopes, and years of meticulous Hubble observations, astronomers have been able to track down a solitary black hole candidate some 5,000 light-years away in the Carina-Sagittarius arm of our galaxy.

-The breakthrough was possible thanks to gravitational microlensing. “[It] is the only technique available for identifying isolated black holes,” says Kailash Sahu (Space Telescope Science Institute, Maryland), who leads one of the teams behind the discovery.
+The breakthrough was possible thanks to gravitational microlensing. “[It] is the only technique available for identifying isolated black holes,” says Kailash Sahu (Space Telescope Science Institute), who leads one of the teams behind the discovery.

 Microlensing relies on a chance alignment between a background light source, such as a star, and a foreground object.
 The gravity of the foreground object bends the background light around it, magnifying it like a lens.
 Astronomers looking at this event see a background star suddenly become brighter.
-The way it brightens tells astronomers a lot about the foreground object, even if it can’t be seen directly.
+Its position on the sky also shifts subtly.
+The way it brightens and its apparent shift can tell astronomers a lot about the foreground object, even if it can’t be seen directly.

-Intrigued, Sahu's team, and another led by Casey Lam (University of California, Berkeley), followed up with the Hubble Space Telescope.
-Both teams made extremely precise measurements to calculate how much the background star's light was deflected, which in turn enabled them to calculate the foreground object's mass.
-The deflection was just 1 milliarcsecond.
+Intrigued, Sahu's team, and another led by Casey Lam (University of California, Berkeley), analyzed follow-up Hubble Space Telescope observations.
+Both teams made extremely precise measurements to calculate the deflection of the background star's light, which in turn enabled them to calculate the foreground object's mass, distance, and velocity.
+The deflection measured was just 1 milliarcsecond.
 That’s the equivalent of measuring the height of an adult human lying on the surface of the Moon from the Earth.

-It took several years to gather enough data, partly because there was another bright background star very close to the star being lensed.
+It took several years to gather enough data to measure the background star's apparent shift on the sky.
+Complicating matters was another bright background star very close to the star being lensed.
 “It’s like trying to measure the tiny motion of a firefly next to a bright light bulb,” says Sahu.
 The teams had to meticulously subtract the light of the bright star.

-That complexity resulted in the teams arriving at different answers for the foreground object's mass.
+Despite mostly using the same observations, differences in the analyses resulted in the teams arriving at divergent answers for the foreground object's mass.
 Sahu's team says 7 solar masses; Lam's between 1.6 and 4.4 solar masses.
 The latter leaves the exact nature of this object open to interpretation: If it's at the upper end of the range then it likely is a solitary black hole, but the lower end implies something else entirely.